We interview Visual Effects student Marlee Weinberg about her first semester and what attracted her to the field.

 And it’s not always about the film industry either.
 As first-year Visual Effects student Marlee Weinberg’s passion for dance demonstrates, this innovative technology can bring the magic of digital movement to just about any creative field.

-Ahead of her presentation at tomorrow’s Open Day, we caught up with Marlee to learn more about her creative journey and her experience of Visual Effects so far.
+We caught up with Marlee to learn more about her creative journey and her experience of Visual Effects so far.

 “It was shortly after seeing this piece that I was inspired to learn more about technology and multimedia performance.
 Eventually this inspiration and intrigue led me to the VFX world”